thfmn/ttm-rag/docs/_build/html/_sources/future_steps.md.txt

 ## Short-term Goals

-In the immediate future, we plan to focus on enhancing our current implementation:
+In the immediate future, we plan to focus on enhancing our current implementation and preparing for our first RAG test:

 ### 1. Enhanced PubMed Connector
 - ~~Parse XML data returned by the PubMed API into structured data~~ (Completed)